|HOUSING YOUR RABBIT:

 nose.
 Make sure to rinse the cage well after cleaning.

-time running and playing in the house.
-However, a rabbit should not
+running and playing in the house.
+However, a rabbit should not be

-be allowed unsupervised run of the house.
-A rabbit may chew on
+allowed unsupervised run of the house.
+A rabbit may chew on carpet,

-carpet, furniture, and electrical cords.
-This is not only destructive to
+furniture, and electrical cords.
+This is not only destructive to your

 A holland lop or any other rabbit may be kept outside, Your rabbit